An Art And Culture Guide To San Angelo, Texas

-“An oasis in West Texas,” San Angelo has a vibrant cultural scene that will leave you in awe and wanting more.
-You’ll find national landmarks, a thriving performing arts scene, art studios and sculpture competitions.
+As the newly designated Visual Arts Capital of Texas, San Angelo has a vibrant cultural scene that will leave you in awe and wanting more.
+You’ll find national landmarks, a thriving performing arts scene, art studios, and sculpture competitions.
 The city pays homage to its rich history with colorful murals depicting the bygone era and fiberglass sheep that honor the region’s wool prominence.
-Stroll through historic downtown; take in a performance at the renovated theaters; and dine and dance at the popular pubs and lounges.
+Stroll through historic downtown; take in a performance at the renovated theaters, and dine and dance at the popular pubs and lounges.
 You’ll make many discoveries in this charming Texas city.

 1 Love St., San Angelo

 Don’t expect to find chickens running around at The Chicken Farm Art Center.
 Instead, you’ll be delighted to discover local artists set up in refurbished farm buildings showcasing their creations.
 Admission is free, and you can find everything here from paintings to sculptures.
-The center also has First Saturday, where every first Saturday of the month you can enjoy live music, kid’s activities and great food from the Silo House and desserts from Homemade by Helen.
-At the Annual Open House, Nov.
-24-26, browse the local art scene when 30-40 talented artists display their work in booths outside as live music permeates the air.
+The center also has First Saturday, where every first Saturday of the month you can enjoy live music, kid’s activities and great food from the Una at the Silo.

 2505 Martin Luther King Drive, San Angelo

-Art in Uncommon Places, a passion project from two retired art teachers, Julie Raymond and Joy Thomas, has been beautifying the Concho Valley city since 2006 with more than 100 locallymade art installations placed throughout San Angelo and the region.
-As you stroll City Park, you’ll find a vintage fire truck decorated with mosaic tiles honoring firefighters; a collection of sculptures with funky shapes and colors titled “Dick & Jane” greets you as you enter Concho Community Park; and solar charged glow stones light up at night along the trail in Red Arroyo Park.
+Art in Uncommon Places, a passion project from two retired art teachers, Julie Raymond and Joy Thomas, has been beautifying the Concho Valley city since 2006 with more than 300 locally made art installations placed throughout San Angelo and the region.
+As you stroll City Park, you’ll find a vintage fire truck decorated with mosaic tiles honoring firefighters; a collection of sculptures with funky shapes and colors titled “Dick & Jane” greets you as you enter Concho Community Park; and solar-charged glow stones light up at night along the trail in Red Arroyo Park.
 There’s something for you to admire around every corner.

 The Pop Art Museum has been a local hot spot since its grand opening.
 With 31 pieces, the former bowling alley showcases the work of local artists, including a piece from James Gill.
 He worked with Andy Warhol, an iconic leader of the Pop Art movement.
-All artwork has a QR code that can be scanned for information about the artist and their piece.
-The Pop art movement emerged during the mid- to late-1950s and was characterized by imagery of popular culture and consumerism.
-It included imagery from popular and mass culture, such as advertising, comic books and mundane cultural objects.
+All artwork has a QR code that can be scanned for information about the artist and their works.

 630 S Oakes St., San Angelo